linuswillner/assembly-robot-simulator/README.md

 java -jar assembly-robot-simulator.jar
 ```

+Should you at any time wish to reset all stored settings of the simulator (**Note: This includes the database!**), you can supply the `FRESH_INSTALL` environment variable.

 # Development

 In development environments, environment variables can be set via the IntelliJ Run Configurations menu (`Run -> Edit Configurations -> Application -> Environment Variables -> Click the "$" or type manually`).